-Writing in The New Yorker, James Woods reviews Yehuda Amichai’s long-awaited collected poems, newly translated by eminent scholar Robert Alter.
+Writing in The New Yorker, James Woods reviews the long-awaited collected poems of Yehuda Amichai, newly translated by eminent scholar Robert Alter and published as The Poetry of Yehuda Amichai.
 Some of the poems and Alter’s introduction to them first appeared in Broad Street’s “Dangerous Territory.”

 Alter describes Amichai’s poetry as playing “vigorously and inventively with the formal properties and the cultural backgrounds of its Hebrew medium in ways that cannot easily cross the barrier of translation.”
 For Wood, this appraisal rings true—but so do Alter’s translations.

 Amichai, recognized as one of Israel’s finest poets, is one of the first poets to write in colloquial Hebrew and is famed for having his works translated into over 40 languages.
 Despite his ability to captivate international readers and break language barriers, Alter and Wood admit that there are references to Hebrew culture that non-speakers miss.
 Nonetheless, Amichai is praised for his use of the plain words of everyday speech that make it universally appealing to his readers far and near, regardless of native tongue.